mamcer/mamcer.github.io/_posts/2018-09-02-i-cleaned-up-my-virtual-basement.md

 Have the opportunity to work on technologies years before I had the opportunity to work with them in a paid job (some of them I never had the opportunity).
 Not in particular order: TFS, Mercurial, Git, WPF, Silverlight, Windows Phone applications, WebForms, ASP NET MVC, WebAPI, Continuous Integration/Delivery/Inspection, IIS configuration, VMs with different Linux distributions, AngularJS, Docker, .NET Core, SonarQube, real time functionality with SignalR, unit testing with mstest, xunit, etc etc

-I learnt a lot of .NET just by testing the latest framework features as POCs or take a new release as an excuse to upgrade a previous side project (or completely rewrite it).
+I learned a lot of .NET just by testing the latest framework features as POCs or take a new release as an excuse to upgrade a previous side project (or completely rewrite it).
 I remember to have TFS in a virtual machine on my 2GB of ram laptop.
 Installing Atlassian JIRA, Bamboo and Crucible in my media center.
 Implement a continuous integration process in TF Online (Now Visual Studio Team Services).
 Playing with Git (working with VS Express for Web) years before I have the opportunity to use it in a job environment.
 Deploy web applications to local VMs running different Windows Server versions.
 And again a long etcetera.

-Also have to mention the countless of medium/large systems implementing the latest technologies designed in paper that never reached even the MVP level.
+Also have to mention the countless medium/large systems designed in paper and implementing the latest technologies that never reached even the MVP level.

 ## The Basement

-Well, the experience and learning is something that becomes part of you.
+The experience and learning is something that becomes part of you.
 But at some point last year (2017) I went down to my virtual basement where all the projects were archived.
-I took a look and realized, first that they were many of them, they were at different level of completeness, some of them still current, a good number outdated/obsolete and all representing hours or days of work.
+I took a look and realized, first that they were many of them, they were at different level of completeness, some of them still current, a good number outdated/obsolete but all representing hours or days of work.
 Finally they also share something: they were all there, hidden.

 ## The Selection